LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Related Work

-\textbf{Curriculum for RL.} Our idea to guide skill learning with a symbolic task planner is connected to curriculum for RL.
-The key idea is to expose a learning agent to incrementally more difficult intermediate tasks before mastering a target task~\cite{narvekar2020curriculum}.
-The intermediate tasks can take the form of state initialization~\cite{florensa2017reverse,nair2018overcoming,fang2019curriculum}, environments~\cite{cobbe2020leveraging,fang2020adaptive,baker2019emergent}, and subgoals~\cite{sarathy2021spotter,campero2021learning,florensa2018automatic,narvekar2016source}.
-For example, Florensa \emph{et al.}~\cite{florensa2017reverse} starts with near-success initialization and gradually moves the initial states further away.
-Campero \emph{et al.}~\cite{campero2021learning} trains a goal-generator teacher and a goal-seeking student.
-While effective at accelerating task learning, existing curricula focus on teaching task or domain-specific policies.
+\textbf{Curriculum for RL.} Our idea to guide skill learning with a task planner is connected to curriculum-based RL, which is to expose an agent to incrementally more difficult intermediate tasks before mastering a target task~\cite{narvekar2020curriculum}.
+The intermediate tasks can take the form of environments~\cite{fang2020adaptive} and subgoals~\cite{sharma2021autonomous, uchendu2022jump}.
+For example, VaPRL~\cite{sharma2021autonomous} starts with near-success initialization and moves the initial states further away.
+While effective at accelerating task learning, existing curricula focus on teaching tasks or domain-specific policies.
 In contrast, our method leverages the symbolic abstraction of a task planner to learn a repertoire of modular and composable skills.
 We show that we can compose learned skills to achieve new goals and even transfer skills to new task domains.